kicksat/BoardManager-ArduinoIDE/README.md

 ![SparkFun SAMD Boards](README-Images/manager-arrow2.png)

 You're now ready to use the boards.
 They will appear at the bottom of the board list.

-### Notes

-* Information on compiling and programming the bootloaders can be found in the bootloaders directory.

 **Have fun!**<br>
 \-Your friends from KickSat